 If you’re outdoorsy like me, I’m sure you have a favorite knife.
 These are my favorite three.

-Columbia River Knife and Tool (CRKT) is 2nd on my favorite knife makers list coming in behind TOPS Knives.
+Columbia River Knife and Tool (CRKT) is 2nd on my favorite knife makers list, coming in behind TOPS Knives.
 At least they are my two favorite big box brands.

 I am very hard on most equipment and have broken a few CRKT’s smaller EDC (Every Day Carry) knives.
 During my enlistment in the Marine Corps these knives as well as other brands were sold on base and in total, I must’ve bought about 3 of the M16-10KZ knives because I liked the size for a smaller knife and decent price.
 They are good to put in a bag or pouch as an extra.

 The first 10KZ I broke outright trying to get the safety on an M203 to switch to “fire”.
 I broke it trying to pry the switch which was jammed full of dirt.
 The other two I still have.
 One stays in my tool box and the other one I have given to my girlfriend Katrin to keep in her Osprey bag for hiking.
 They aren’t as durable as their big brother but I already have them so I’ll keep them around.